-A set of images for ARKit to attempt to detect in the user's environment.
+A set of images that ARKit attempts to detect in the user's environment.

 - iOS 11.3+

-Use this property to choose known 2D images for ARKit to find in the user's environment and present as
+Use this property to define known 2D images so ARKit can find them in the user's environment and present as

 ARImage for use in your AR experience.
 Use an Xcode asset catalog to provide reference images for ARKit to detect, or define them programmatically with the

 ARKit has two ways to recognize images from this set during a session:

 With image detection, ARKit reports when it first detects an image in view of the camera, and provides infrequent updates to the image anchor's

 transformthereafter.
 Image detection doesn't continuously track real-world movement of the image or track when the image disappears from view.
 It works best for cases where AR content responds to static images in the scene—for example, identifying art in a museum or adding animated elements to a movie poster.

 maximumto enable image tracking.
 Image tracking provides continuous updates for detected images that move relative to the world, and can accurately track when images disappear from view (or reappear afterward).
 Image tracking is well suited to cases where AR content responds to images on moving objects—for example, adding interactive characters to a tabletop card or board game.

 Image detection accuracy and performance are reduced with larger numbers of detection images.
 For best results, use no more than around 25 images in this set.